authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 For more Tomcat-specific security guidelines, please read `Tomcat 8 Security considerations <https://tomcat.apache.org/tomcat-8.0-doc/security-howto.html>`_.

 For security of communications (confidentiality, integrity, client/server authentication), it is also recommended to enable SSL/TLS with PKI certificates.
-The first step to set up this is to have your Certification Authority (PKI) issue a server certificate for your AuthZForce instance.
+The first step to set up this is to have your Certification Authority (PKI) issue a server certificate for your AuthzForce instance.
-You can also issue certificates for clients if you want to require client certificate authentication to access the AuthZForce server/API.
+You can also issue certificates for clients if you want to require client certificate authentication to access the AuthzForce server/API.
 If you don't have such a CA at hand, you can create your own (a basic one) with instructions given in the next section.

 Certificate Authority Setup